kamineedyou/pccip/README.md

 dev.
 At the end of the sprint we merge dev if we all agree into main.

 To able to do a pull request the code should be according to the code quality chapter.

-##Documentation
-The documentation can be found in https://kamineedyou.github.io/
-## Contributing

-Make a feature branch from dev (git flow feature start MYFEATURE ) and do a merge request with dev.
-If the code is reviewed by another person it will be pushed into dev.
-At the end of the sprint we merge dev if we all agree into main.

-To able to do a pull request the code should be according to the code quality chapter.